 - A visible bump over the joint

 If you experience isolated OA in the thumb joint but not elsewhere, it is most likely due to an injury or overuse.
 The inflamed joint swells, affecting surrounding tissue and causing discomfort.
-If bone spurs (bony projections) or broken off bone fragments develop or the cartilage thins to allow bone on bone friction, you will want treatment to relieve pain and restore joint movement.
+If bone spurs (bony projections) or broken off bone fragments develop or the cartilage thins to allow bone-on-bone friction, you will want treatment in our Houston offices to relieve pain and restore joint movement.

 If treated in the early stages, OA of the basal joint can be highly beneficial.

-- Icing the joint several times a day
+- Cold therapy: ice the joint several times a day

-- Medications: aspirin and NSAIDS to reduce inflammation
+- Medications: take aspirin and NSAIDs to reduce inflammation

-- A supportive splint to keep the joint immobile during an inflammatory episode
+- A supportive splint: keep the joint immobile during an inflammatory episode

 If your joint is chronically inflamed with OA, however, these measures will prove inadequate over the long-term.
-Fortunately, several procedures can be performed to offer a long-term alleviation of symptoms:
+Fortunately, several procedures can be performed in Houston to offer a long-term alleviation of symptoms:

 - Arthroscopic surgery to clean the joint and replace lost cartilage with a synthetic cushion